10 Health Effects Caused by Smoking You Didn't Know About

 Get more facts »

-- More than 1 in 4 high school students in the U.S. use at least one tobacco product, including e-cigarettes, according to the 2015 National Youth Tobacco Survey.
+- More than 27 percent of high school students in the U.S. use at least one tobacco product, including e-cigarettes, according to the 2018 National Youth Tobacco Survey.

 - Smoking is the number one preventable cause of death in the U.S., killing over 480,000 people per year.